SeanHwangG/test/algorithm/divide-concur.md

   * Constraints: What properties must a solution have?
   * Objective function: What makes a solution have?

-> Question
+> Example

-* 8 Queen
-  * Put 8 queens on a chessboard such that no two are attacking
+* 8 Queen: Put 8 queens on a chessboard such that no two are attacking
   * Brute force: Put all possible arrangements of 8 queens on the chess board
     * Instance: An empty 8 x 8 chess board
     * Solution format: A placement of 8 queens